High Frequency Traders: Taking Advantage of Speed

 University of Cincinnati - Department of Finance - Real Estate

-We propose a model of dynamic trading where a strategic high frequency trader receives an imperfect signal about future order flows, and exploits his speed advantage to optimize his quoting policy.
-We determine the provision of liquidity, order cancellations, and impact on low frequency traders as a function of both the high frequency trader's latency, and the market volatility.
+We propose a model of dynamic trading where a strategic high frequency trader receives an imperfect signal about the future order flow, and exploits his speed advantage to act as a market maker.
+We determine the provision of liquidity, order cancellations, and impact on low frequency traders.
 The model predicts that volatility leads high frequency traders to reduce their provision of liquidity.
-Finally, we analyze the impact of various policies designed to potentially regulate high frequency trading.
+Next, we analyze the problem when the high frequency trader competes with another market maker.
+Finally, we provide the first formal, model-based analysis of the impact of various policies designed to regulate high frequency trading.

-Keywords: High Frequency Trading, Liquidity, Order Cancellations, Competition for Order Flow, Tobin Tax, Order Resting Time, Order Cancellation Tax
+Keywords: High Frequency Trading, Market Making, Liquidity, Order Cancellations, Competition for Order Flow, Tobin Tax, Order Resting Time, Order Cancellation Tax

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.